-These parameters depend on the cycle rate.
-All values are measured at 166 MHz for "-6", at 133 MHz for "-7" and "-7.5" and at 100 MHz for "-8" component with the outputs open.
-Input signals are changed once during tck.
+- These parameters depend on the cycle rate.
+All values are measured at 133 MHz operation frequency for -7.5 devices and at 100 MHz for -8/-8A devices.
+Input signals are changed once during tck. - 4.
 These parameters are measured with continuous data stream during read access and all DQ toggling.
 CL=3 and BL=4 is assumed and the VDDQ current is excluded.